 Wisdom of body and breath

 Quietening the mind is also essential; in our yoga practice we are trying to listen to the wisdom of the body and the breath.
 Our mind does not always know what is best.
 When we allow the mind to control everything, we forget to use the body to find different ways of releasing tension and stress.

 When we listen to our body, rather than beating ourselves up about what it can’t do, we don’t only avoid injuries, but we can also progress more easily.
 The body does not respond well to tension, wilfulness or force.

 When my children were small, books about how to educate children, how to talk to children, etc. taught me a new way of praising.
-Instead of saying, for example: “that’s an amazing picture, good boy”, we had to teach ourselves to say, e.g. “I really like the way you drew this line and how you used that strong colour there, you are good at using colour”.
+It became wrong to say, for example: “that’s an amazing picture, good boy”.
+We had to teach ourselves to say “I really like the way you drew this line and how you used that strong colour there, you are good at using colour”.
 I can assure you this way of speaking did not come naturally.
 It took more effort because in the middle of activity I actually had to pause and look.
-And there is always something positive to see.
+But there is always something positive to see.

 The tree pose combines flexibility with strength and balance.
 Try to practise this pose with attention and joy.
 Here is how:

 -Firstly, you can hold on to something, or have a wall or chair nearby.
 This is useful when you are afraid to fall and also when you just start practising.
 With time, perhaps, the wall can be nearby but you may not need it anymore.
 But remember, there is no better or worse, just the practise, which is helping you.

 -Shift your weight over the left foot while lifting the heel of the right foot.
 Keep the right toes on the floor while getting used to carrying all the weight on the left leg.

 -Feel a sense of length along the left side of the body, so you avoid bending into the left hip.